John Vallier: Composer

-Vallier's output was modest as a composer, and primarily his works were finely-crafted miniatures for the piano.
+Vallier's output was modest as a composer, and primarily his works were miniatures for the piano.
 His Toccatina won especial popularity and was first recorded by Benno Moiseiwitsch and later by Marc-André Hamelin (2001).

 Witches’ Ride (depicting the Witches of Zennor, Cornwall) was also popular and often featured in his own encores.
 However his last work was a large-scale, his Piano Concerto in A Minor, a commission from the Royal Philharmonic Orchestra.
 He completed it two days before he died.

-Personal life

-Vallier's fiancé was killed in the war, and despite several close relationships later he did not marry.
-He had a love for speed and for many years rode a Norton motorcycle.
-He was a considerable athlete, a good runner and cricketer.
-He was an aristocratic entertainer, with a myriad of anecdotes, most of them based on truth, many handed down from his family.
-To this he brought a gentle temperament and his self-effacing natural modesty that endeared him to many.